-Sony A7R II versus Sony A9
+Sony A7R II vs A9

 The Sony Alpha A7R II and the Sony Alpha A9 are two digital cameras that were revealed to the public, respectively, in June 2015 and April 2017.
 Both the A7R II and the A9 are mirrorless interchangeable lens cameras that are equipped with a full frame sensor.
-The A7R II has a resolution of 42.2 megapixel, whereas the A9 provides 24 MP.
+The A7R II has a resolution of 42.2 megapixels, whereas the A9 provides 24 MP.

 In this particular case, the Sony A7R II and the Sony A9 have exactly the same width and height, and, thus, have identically-sized bodies.
 However, the A9 is markedly heavier (8 percent) than the A7R II.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.

 The table below summarizes the key physical specs of the two cameras alongside a broader set of comparators.
-If you want to switch the focus of the display and review another camera pair, just select a new right or left comparator from among the camera models in the table.
-Alternatively, you can also move across to the CAM-parator tool and choose from the broad selection of possible comparisons there.
+If you would like to visualize and compare a different camera combination, you can navigate to the CAM-parator app and make your selection from a broad list of cameras there.

-The size of the sensor inside a digital camera is one of the key determinants of image quality.
-A large sensor will tend to have larger individual pixels that provide better low-light sensitivity, wider dynamic range, and richer color depth than smaller pixel-units in a sensor of the same technological generation.
-Further, a large sensor camera will give the photographer additional creative options when using shallow depth-of-field to isolate a subject from its background.
-On the downside, larger sensors tend to be more expensive and lead to bigger and heavier cameras and lenses.
+The size of the imaging sensor is a crucial determinant of image quality.
+A large sensor will generally have larger individual pixels that offer better low-light sensitivity, provide wider dynamic range, and have richer color-depth than smaller pixels in a sensor of the same technological generation.
+Moreover, a large sensor camera will give the photographer more control over depth-of-field in the image and, thus, the ability to better isolate a subject from the background.
+On the downside, larger sensors are more costly to manufacture and tend to lead to bigger and heavier cameras and lenses.